 - Kala Chana (black chickpeas): Rinsed and soaked overnight or 8 hours.
 Kala chana can be a bit difficult to find at some grocery stores, so you may need to make a trip to an Indian grocer or purchase them online.

-- Olive oil: While olive oil is perfect for sautéing, you can also use a neutral oil like avocado or canola.
+- Olive oil: While olive oil is perfect for sautéing, you can also use any neutral oil like avocado or canola.
+Use ghee for a richer taste.

-- Onion, Tomato, Ginger & Garlic: Use a medium-sized white or yellow onion.
-As for tomatoes, use 2 roma or plum tomatoes to get 1 cup of chopped tomatoes.
-Mince or blend fresh ginger and garlic, or use 2 tablespoons of this pre-made ginger-garlic paste.
+- Onion, Tomato, Ginger & Garlic: Use red, white, or yellow onion and Roma or plum tomatoes.
+Mince or blend fresh ginger and garlic, or use two tablespoons of pre-made ginger-garlic paste.

 - Cilantro & Lime for finishing: A few tablespoons of chopped cilantro are used to garnish this curry.
-I add a few drops of fresh lime juice to add just a bit of citrus sweetness to the Kala Chana.
+I add a few drops of fresh lime juice to add just a bit of citrus sweetness.

-- Indian Spices: Just like most Indian curries, I add the following spices for developing flavor: turmeric, red chili powder, garam masala, ground coriander and cumin.
+- Indian Spices: Here, I've used common Indian spices like turmeric, red chili powder, garam masala, ground coriander, and ground cumin.

 Step 1: Saute Aromatics